Charles Webster Leadbeater: How Theosophy Came to Me

 The author tells that during the study of spiritualism his greatest confidant was medium William Eglinton.
 On one of the spiritualistic séances Eglinton's spirit guide "Ernest" agreed to take Leadbeater's letter in order to transmit it to the Master Kuthumi.
-In this letter the author "with all reverence" wrote that ever since he had first heard of theosophy his one desire had been to place himself under Master as a chela (pupil).
+In this letter the author "with all reverence" wrote that ever since he had first heard of theosophy his one desire had been to place himself under the Master as a chela (pupil).
 (Note: Goodrick-Clarke wrote that "the very concept of the Masters" is the Rosicrucian idea of "invisible and secret adepts, working for the advancement of humanity."
 And Tillett stated: "The concept of Masters or Mahatmas as presented by HPB involved a mixture of western and eastern ideas; she located most of them in India or Tibet.
 Both she and Colonel Olcott claimed to have seen and to be in communication with Masters.
 In Western occultism the idea of 'Supermen' has been found in such schools as... the fraternities established by de Pasqually and de Saint-Martin.")
 He also wrote about his current circumstances and asked whether a pupil needed to be in India for seven years of probation.

 The response from the Master Kuthumi arrived a few months later.
 The mahatma said that to be in India for seven years of probation wasn't necessary—a chela could pass them anywhere.
-He offered to let Leadbeater work at Adyar for a few months to see if he could be a servant at headquarters, and added a significant remark: "He who would shorten the years of probation has to make sacrifices for theosophy."
+He offered to let Leadbeater work at Adyar for a few months to see if he could be a servant at the headquarters, and added a significant remark: "He who would shorten the years of probation has to make sacrifices for theosophy."
 (Note: Leadbeater "received a letter from the Master Koot Hoomi (K.H.) in October 31, 1884, just prior to Blavatsky's return to India.
 Leadbeater responded by writing a letter on November 1 in which he offered to give up his career in the Church and go to India with her to serve theosophy.")

 The letter was ended with the following words: